gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 The final schema pipeline that we implemented works like this:

-1. We collect all types that are created with `createTypes` and add them to compose type registry (called _Schema Composer_).
+1. We collect all types that are created with `createTypes` and add them to the compose type registry (called _Schema Composer_)
 2. We go through all the collected nodes and we infer types for them
 3. We merge user defined types with inferred types and add them to the composer
 4. We add default resolvers for type fields, such as for `File` and `Date` fields
-5. `setFieldsOnNodeType` is called and those fields are added to the types.
+5. `setFieldsOnNodeType` is called and those fields are added to the types
 6. We create derived input objects, such as filter and sort and then create pagination types such as Connections
 7. Root level resolvers are created for all node types
-8. Third-party schemas are merged into Gatsby schema
+8. Third-party schemas are merged into the Gatsby schema
-9. `createResolvers` api is called and resulting resolvers are added to the schema
+9. The `createResolvers` API is called and resulting resolvers are added to the schema
 10. We generate the schema

 You can see the `packages/gatsby/schema/` folder in the [schema refactoring PR](https://github.com/gatsbyjs/gatsby/pull/11480) to learn more about the code.

 # Further work

-Those schema changes are just a first step.
-We want to add more control over the schema and more access to our internal APIs to our users.
+These schema changes are a first step, in future we want to add more control over the schema and more access to our internal APIs to our users.
 Our next step would be to add explicit types to the plugins that we maintain.
 We also want to let those plugins expose their internal APIs through the Model layer, like we did for our root Node API.
 This way one can reuse the functionality that is only available in plugins in their own resolvers.

 We are super excited about those changes.
-As I mentioned, we really encourage you to try it by adding `gatsby@2.1.20-alpha.0` as dependency for your Gatsby site.
+As I mentioned, we really encourage you to try it by adding `gatsby@2.1.20-alpha.0` as a dependency to your Gatsby site.
 Send us feedback in [this issue](https://github.com/gatsbyjs/gatsby/issues/12272).